Colorado Pilot Program (CO-Pilot)

 - Once all required Pre-Award activities are complete, the CCTSI Pilot Program Office will issue funding accounts to the PI in the official Notice of Award.

 - PIs must spend awards on direct costs related to achievement of specific aims outlined in the pilot project application.
-Unallowable expenses include (but are not limited to): indirect costs (F&A), international entities, computers, telecommunications, food, furniture, administrative support, non-project specific office expenses, and professional society dues/fees.
+Unallowable expenses include (but are not limited to): international entities, computers, telecommunications, food, furniture, administrative support, non-project specific office expenses, and professional society dues/fees.

 - PIs must retain sufficient documentation of all expenses to justify any audit requests made of the CCTSI specific to the project.